 5 Stages of a Successful Manufacturing Planning and Control SystemSupply Chain Management

 A well-executed Manufacturing Planning and Control (MPC) system can deliver competitive advantage and often differentiates leading manufacturers from the rest.
-The more the system is automated, the more it enables informed decisions that in turn speed response times.
+The more the production planning system is automated, the more it enables informed decisions that in turn speed response times.
 Each stage of the system has a purpose and varies by the level of details that are considered in it as well as by the planning horizon in attempting to answer three questions:

 - How much needs to be produced and when?

 - How can differences between priorities and capacity be resolved?

 Let’s look at each stage in a little more detail:

 The strategic business plan is a statement of strategic and forward-looking company goals and objectives and focuses on profitability, productivity, customer lead times, and other key areas for the business.
 The plan gives general direction about how the company hopes to achieve its objectives.
 It also provides direction and coordination among various functions of the company.
 The level of detail in the strategic plan is not high as it contains general market and productions requirements and not sales of individual items.
 A well laid out strategic business plan drives everything in the business.
 It is also an input to the Sales and Operations Planning process.